 F-90-30 Quotations.
-To purchase items costing more than \$1,000, written quotations will be solicited from vendors and received by fax, or mail.
+To purchase items costing more than \$2,000, written quotations will be solicited from vendors and received by email, fax, or mail.
 District Staff may approve purchase orders up to the amount of their purchasing authority per F-90-40.
-For all purchases between \$5,000 and \$15,000 three quotes will be obtained.
+For purchases between \$5,000 and \$15,000 three quotes will be obtained, unless the item is on the District's approved Summary of Specified Equipment List or replacement equipment is from a manufacturer's authorized dealer.
 In cases where the General Manager determines that certain products may provide a better service life, durability, meet a specific need or provide greater efficiency than other products he/she has the authority to order that product or engage the service without multiple quotes.
 The General Manager also has the authority to utilize specific maintenance and repair vendors as he/she deems appropriate or necessary.